uhm-descartes/ee643spring2024/morea/04-wireless-channel-input-output-model/reading-04-baseband-equivalent-model.md

 Therefore, we *upconvert* the baseband signal to the passband before sending it from the transmitter, and *downconvert* the passband signal to the baseband after receiving it at the receiver.

-## Conversion of baseband and passband signals
+## Conversion between baseband and passband signals

 ### Review of Fourier transform